Meike Ziervogel

-Meike Ziervogel (born 1967, Germany) is a novelist and publisher.
+Meike Ziervogel (born 1967, Germany) is a German novelist, publisher, journalist and humanitarian based in Beirut, Lebanon.
+She set up the British independent publishing house, Peirene Press in 2008, which received multiple award nominations and accolades from notable European news agencies.
+Ziervogel continues to write whilst working as the CEO of award-winning Alsama Project, a Middle East-based education NGO she co-founded in 2020.

 Life

 Ziervogel was born in 1967 in Kiel in Germany and grew up in Schleswig-Holstein and Hessen.
-She came to London in the UK in 1986 to study Arabic language and literature.
-She received a BA and MA from The School of Oriental and African Studies.
+She came to London in 1986 to study Arabic language and literature.
+She received Bachelor and Master of Arts degrees from The School of Oriental and African Studies.
 She speaks German, English, Arabic and French.
 Meike is married and has two children, a daughter and a son.
+Ziervogel's family, notably her parents and grandparents, were displaced from their home in modern-day Poland, due to the political climate at the end World War II.

 Work

 After graduation, Ziervogel worked as a journalist for Reuters in London and Agence France-Presse in Paris.
 In 2008 she founded Peirene Press, an award-winning independent UK publishing house specialising in contemporary European fiction in English translation.
-In 2012 Meike was voted as one of Britain's 100 most innovative and influential people in the creative and media industries for the h.Club 100 list devised by Time Out London and the Hospital Club.
-From 2009 to 2018 she hosted the Peirene literary Salon.
+In 2012 Meike was voted as one of Britain's 100 most innovative and influential people in the creative and media industries for the hClub 100 list devised by Time Out London and the Hospital Club.
+Following then, Ziervogel has authored 5 novels.
+Her work often explores family dynamics, perceptions of reality, and plot lines.

+In 2020, Ziervogel co-founded Alsama Project, where she is currently CEO.
+Under her leadership, Alsama Project runs education centres for out-of-school refugee and displaced youth in the Middle East.
+Most of its students join Alsama Project illiterate, and within 5 months 95% of them are literate.

+As of March, 2022, she stepped down as director of Peirene Press, following seven International Booker Prize nominations under her leadership, to focus more on her non-profit work with Alsama.